-You can plan your safari trip according to the migration movement as this phenomenon is a year-round, circular journey.
-Furthermore, as the seasons are dynamic, it can affect the movement of the great migration.
+You can plan your safari trip according to the migration movement, as this phenomenon is a year-round, circular journey.
+Furthermore, as the seasons are dynamic, they can affect the movement of the great migration.

 How to enjoy the Great Migration experience to the fullest?

 The Great Migration Safari trip is always surrounded by unpredictability.
-To maximize your migration experience, here are some of the tips that are beneficial while planning:
+To maximise your migration experience, here are some of the tips that are beneficial while planning:

-- Always book a reliable tour operator who has ground presence in Kenya, like Wild Voyager, as they are well equipped with the herd movements.
+- Always book a reliable tour operator who has a ground presence in Kenya, like Wild Voyager, as they are well-equipped with the herd’s movements.
 Moreover, they also know the best time and spot to catch the Mara crossing.

 - For the best migration experience, you can combine both Masai Mara and Serengeti together.
-Places like Amboseli, Ngorongoro Crater, Laikipia, Rift Valley, and Tarangire can be added with the parks.
+Places like Amboseli, Ngorongoro Crater, Laikipia, Rift Valley, and Tarangire can be added to the parks.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.